 2000 Euan Menzies is hired as president and chief operating officer of AMS Holding Group in September.

 2001 Euan Menzies becomes chief executive officer in May.

 2003 AMS introduces TransactNOW, a tool to enable productive interface with carriers and AMS 360, a next generation .NET management system, as an upgrade for AfW users.
 Sagitta begins using IBM UniVerse.
 In September, AMS Holding Group announces acquisition of an employee benefits software vendor and acquires Rackley Systems to expand its rating business.

 2004 AMS-Rackley introduces SETWrite.
 AMS Holding Group becomes Vertafore, Inc. Hellman & Friedman acquire Vertafore from Trident.

 2005 AMS-Rackley and Allenbrook are merged to form Rackley Solutions.
-AMS Services acquires InStar Corporation.
+AMS Services acquires InStar Corporation and AIM.
 Vertafore moves company headquarters to Bothell, WA.

 2006 AMS Services launches AMS Performance Analyzer, AMS SETWrite 3.0, AMS Sagitta 7.0 and AMS 360 v2.0.
 AMS Services acquires BCF Technology, Inc. and PRIORITY Data Systems and announces a strategic partnership with ChoicePoint.
 Holding company, Vertafore acquires BenefitPoint and forms the Specialty Markets Division.
 AMS Services also announces integration with NETQuote.
 AMS Services is chosen as the vendor of choice by DCAP and Smart Choice.